 4. To plan, organize, administer and finance the Central Committee's operations to accomplish the above stated purpose.

 A. The Central Committee shall consist of all duly elected or appointed Republican Precinct Committee persons.
 In order to provide an equitable manner in which to select members of the Central Committee, the Central Committee intends to participate in elections for Precinct Committeepersons as provided in ORS 24R.015 to 248.029, as amended.

 B. All duly nominated Republican candidates for county, State or Federal office residing within the county, the chairperson of the Young Republicans and Republican Women's Club, and the immediate past Central Committee Chairman shall be ex-officio members of the Central Committee with the right to enter into discussion, but with no voting privilege.

-C. Central Committee.
+C. Vacancies in the office of Precinct Committeeperson (PCP) shall be filled by appointment of the Central Committee.
 Candidates shall demonstrate the intent to serve by a signed, formal application or a statement of willingness to serve.

 D. The Central Committee elected officers and members shall recruit, train and provide ongoing support of the PCP’s.

 A. The term of office for all officers, delegates and alternate delegates of the Central Committee shall be from the biennial organizational meeting until the next regular biennial organizational meeting.
 PCP’s shall serve from the date of the certification by the County Clerk of their election during the May Primary in even years until the certification of the next election.
 Appointed PCPs shall serve from date of their acceptance until the next election.